 No need to wait for spring or fall semester.
 It's back-to-school time at WGU year-round.
 Get started by talking to an Enrollment Counselor today, and you'll be on your way to realizing your dream of a bachelor's or master's degree—sooner than you might think!

 A Tableau report developer needs many different skill sets in order to be successful and venture further in their career.
 Some of the main skills are listed below:

 - Specific skills with Tableau or similar data management dashboards

 - Critical thinking skills

 - Teamwork skills

-Glassdoor states that the average base salary of a Tableau report developer is $95,535 per year.
+Glassdoor states that the average base salary of a Tableau report developer is $96,282 per year as of December 2021.
 However, this figure varies based on qualifications and amount of experience.
 Location is also a huge factor in determining salary.
 Those on the lower end of the scale could make around $72,000 while the lucky few at the higher end can pull in up to $127,000 per year.

-The US Bureau of Labor Statistics doesn’t give exact statistics for this career, but it is very similar to that of a software developer.
-And based on those statistics, the BLS anticipates a 22% growth rate in the field of software developers from the 2019-2029 period.
-This number is much higher than that of the average for all other professions, which is around 4%.
+The U.S. Bureau of Labor Statistics doesn’t give exact statistics for this career, but it is very similar to that of a software developer.
+And based on those statistics, the BLS anticipates a 22% growth rate in the field of software developers from 2020 to 2030.
+This number is much higher than that of the average for all other professions, which is around 8%.
 So the future is bright for those thinking of undertaking a career as a Tableau report developer.